2727 SW Snyder Blvd, Ankeny, IA 50023

 WMA members attend a group meeting to discuss goals and objectives.

+Using that plan as a guide, the FCWMA team has completed a great deal of work in the intervening years.
+This includes extensive floodplain modeling and most recently, a Letter of Map Amendment (LOMA) for the City of Slater.
+This plan continues to strengthen the partnership between rural and urban residents and helps provide improvements to the surrounding communities.
 City and county leaders have been incredibly proud of the work that’s been performed as a result of the FCWMA formation.
 The numerous jurisdictions impacted by the watershed have been completely engaged with the process, enabling multiple initiatives to move forward.
 Several members envision the FCWMA’s progress to stand as an example for similar watersheds around the state and the country.

 Environmental Excellence Award Recognizes Program Success